 - While the soup is cooking, toast the pepitas in a medium skillet over medium-low heat, stirring frequently, until fragrant, golden and making little popping noises.
 You want them to be nice and toasty, but not burnt.
 Transfer pepitas to a bowl to cool.

 - Once the pumpkin mixture is done cooking, stir in the coconut milk and maple syrup.
 Remove the soup from heat and let it cool slightly.
-You can use an emulsion blender to blend this soup in the pot.
-I prefer to use my stand blender, which yields the creamiest results—working in batches, transfer the contents pan to a blender (do not fill your blender past the maximum fill line!).
+You can use an immersion blender to blend this soup in the pot.
+I prefer to use my stand blender, which yields the creamiest results—working in batches, transfer the contents of the pan to a blender (do not fill your blender past the maximum fill line!).
 Securely fasten the blender’s lid and use a kitchen towel to protect your hand from steam escaping from the top of the blender as you purée the mixture until smooth.
 Transfer the puréed soup to a serving bowl and repeat with the remaining batches.

 - Taste and adjust if necessary (I thought the soup was just right as is, but you might want to add more coconut milk for extra creaminess/milder flavor, or maple syrup to make it a little sweeter).